AndriesJacobus/Advertisement-Refactor/Original Implementation, Shortcomings, Improvements, and Implementation plan.md

 # Advertisement Service Analysis

-## Current Implementation Overview
+## Original Implementation Overview

-The current implementation is a caching and failover system for advertisement retrieval with the following components:
+The original implementation was a caching and failover system for advertisement retrieval with the following components:

 1. **Cache Layer**
-   - Uses MemoryCache with 5-minute expiration
+   - Used MemoryCache with 5-minute expiration
    - Simple string-based key format: "AdvKey_{id}"
    - Global static cache instance